 You might also be interested in: How an ICP license can facilitate your business in China

 You have to constantly check if your website has any of these sensitive topics or keywords because there will be no recourse if your website is blocked.
 Unlike Google, where you can talk to support to solve the misunderstanding or to take corrective measures; for the Great Firewall of China, once you are blacklisted, it is next to impossible to get unblocked.
+Certain websites do become accessible again after a period of time, usually after a certain event is over or after the system is flushed with the update of a keyword list though nobody has any insight into the timing or trigger of such occurrences.

 This makes it very unpredictable for your website, making it a challenge for website operators as they have to constantly keep an eye on their sites.
 To make matters worse, the keywords may change from time to time, in particular during sensitive periods and special events.
 Webmasters may find their websites penalized before realizing that they are hit by a previously benign term or phrase.
+The GFoC never makes any announcements of what it does and explains what has happened.
+Frankly, there is no single entity that represents China's Great Firewall and has the power to interpret the laws, regulations and technical mechanism that constitutes the entire censorship system.

 However, to first understand how you can prevent this from happening, you must know how the GFoC is able to block websites.